ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/java-interoperability-guide/ballerina-ffi.md

 } external;
 ```

 This class presents a much clearer API compared to the previous API.
-Below is a sample usage of this class.
+The below is a sample usage of this class.

 ```ballerina
 public function main() {